How to Light a Charcoal Grill: No Chimney Starter, No Problem

 Lighting a fire is one of those skills that’s easy to master.
 Once you understand the basics you’ll soon be able to get your grill up from freshly lit, to read to cook in about 30 minutes.

 In this guide, I’ll run through the basics of starting a charcoal fire, as well as a few extra tips.

 Step 1: Get your fuel evenly spaced

 It makes sense to get the grill on an even keel too.
 Make sure that you’ve selected a section of grass or patio that allows the grill to settle nicely.
-Avoid situations where the grill is tipping or rocking over, at best this is pain when you’re trying to cook and at worse you’ll end up with a safety hazard!
+Avoid situations where the grill is tipping or rocking over, at best this is a pain when you’re trying to cook and at worse, you’ll end up with a safety hazard!

 Step 2: Starting the Fire

 There’s a couple of ways to go about this.
-Firstly, you could try fire lighting gel or fire lighter blocks.
+Firstly, you could try fire-lighting gel or fire lighter blocks.
 Both lighting compounds are designed to burn consistently and slowly to give the charcoal enough heat to ignite on their own.

 I like to add newspaper to the charcoal.
-You don’t need a huge amount, just enough to put an even layer underneath and through the coals.
+You don’t need a huge amount, just enough to put an even layer underneath and over the coals.
 What you’re aiming for is a quick way for the fire to spread evenly throughout the coal base, so it makes sense to layer your lighting gel and newspaper evenly throughout.

-To start the fire, ignite the four corners of your base or the 4 most distant parts of the circle if you’re using a bowl style grill.
 As the fire begins to take hold, you’ll notice the flames slowly creeping into the middle as more and more coals ignite.